gsa-tts-archived/handbook/README.md

 > All contributions to this project will be released under the CC0 dedication.
 > By submitting a pull request, you are agreeing to comply with this waiver of
 > copyright interest.

+# Update any links or references to the repository URL here